 We picked three key metrics that your hosting provider can directly impact.

 1. Time to First Byte

 Time to First Byte (TTFB) is an especially important metric.
 TTFB measures how long the browser must wait before receiving the first byte of data from the server.
 A “good” TTFB score is under 500 milliseconds.
 If your site is not in the “good” range, it may be a sign to start looking for a new host or hosting plan.

-Note: Lab data measurement tools like Lighthouse will often stop testing if your TTFB score reaches beyond 600ms.
-Remember that to Google and to you, what is most important is the site journey the majority of your site users are experiencing, and that is the experience you will see reported in field data such as in the CrUX report.
+Note: Lab data measurement tools like Lighthouse will often stop testing if your TTFB score exceeds 600ms.
+Remember that to Google and you, what is most important is the site journey the majority of your site users are experiencing.
+That is the experience you will see reported in field data, such as in the CrUX report.

 At the end of the day, you can’t have a good LCP if you have a terrible TTFB.